rushsteve1/ranni/docs/design.md

 ### Inheritance

 Ranni supports a limited form of single inheritance.
 In Java/C++ terms the default for structs is a kind of `abstract final`.
-Cases on a struct automatically form child types, and by default ONLY cases within the struct are child types, and you cannot construct the outer struct.
 Both of these features can be controlled with pragmas.

+Cases on a struct automatically form child types, and by default ONLY cases defined within the struct are child types, and you cannot construct the outer struct.

 First lets look at non-abstract types
 ```rs